Sureshpatil4348/Fxlabs.ai_Front_end/README_FXLABS.md

 For technical support or feature requests, please refer to the development team or create an issue in the project repository.

-**FXLabs.AI Dashboard v2.0** - Transforming Forex Analysis with AI Intelligence
+**FxLabs Prime Dashboard v2.0** - Transforming Forex Analysis with AI Intelligence